Stephanie Beacham: Career

 From 1981 to 1982, Beacham featured as a member of the ensemble cast of the BBC series Tenko, about a group of women prisoners of war held captive by the Japanese after their invasion of Singapore in 1942.
 Following this, she continued working in theatre and television before landing the lead role in the 13-part ITV drama series Connie (1985).
 Her roles in Tenko and Connie helped to springboard her into one of her most well-remembered roles, that of the devious matriarch Sable Colby on the television series The Colbys (1985–1987).
 The Colbys was a spin-off of the opulent prime-time soap Dynasty which had been the highest rating programme in the USA that year.
 Beacham was cast opposite Charlton Heston as the tent-pole couple of the new show.
 The Colbys never experienced the success of its parent show and was cancelled after two seasons, though in 1988, Beacham was invited to reprise the role of Sable for the final season of Dynasty, playing opposite Joan Collins in a season-long "battle of the bitches" scenario.
 Beacham posed for Playboy in 1987.

 Around this time, Beacham appeared in the comedy film Troop Beverly Hills with Shelley Long, and then landed the lead role in the children's fantasy film The Wolves of Willoughby Chase, playing an evil governess.
 She was then cast in the US sitcom Sister Kate, taking the lead role as a nun taking care of children in an orphanage.
 The series lasted for one season and was cancelled in 1990, though she earned a Golden Globe nomination for the role.
 She then returned to Britain to play Mrs. Peacock in an ITV game show version of the board game Cluedo (1990).
 In 1990, Beacham appeared in the television miniseries Lucky Chances, based on the books written by Jackie Collins.
 Reuniting with Dynasty producer Aaron Spelling, Beacham also had a recurring guest role in the popular teen drama Beverly Hills, 90210, playing Iris McKay, the estranged mother of Luke Perry's character Dylan.
-In total, Beacham appeared in six different television series produced by Spelling, including Dynasty and its spin-off, The Colbys, The Love Boat, Beverly Hills, 90210, Burke's Law, and Charmed.
+In total, Beacham appeared in six television series produced by Spelling, including Dynasty and its spin-off, The Colbys; The Love Boat; Beverly Hills, 90210; Burke's Law; and Charmed.